Subn0x/awesome-bbht/README.md

 sudo ./awesome-bbht.sh
 ```

-the list of tools downloaded:
+The list of tools downloaded:

 >awscli